PhantomCloak/PortfolioBlog/README.md

 ```
 cd /src
 dotnet build
-cd Presentation
-dotnet run
+dotnet run --project Presentation
 ```
-After running solution database connection string must be set in the `appconfig.json` file (create manually if don't exist) by default user name is SA and password is Badf00d11 after doing these steps scaffold `tabble.sql` in the `src` folder or simply run directly.
+After running the solution database connection string must be set in the `appconfig.json` file (create manually if don't exist) by default user name is SA and password is Badf00d11 after doing these steps scaffold `tabble.sql` in the `src` folder or simply run directly.

 ## Documentation
-Application contains swagger after launching the application it can be found in `/swagger` or better check http://efurni.phantom-dev.com:22003/swagger (not operational reason is in the end of the page
+Application contains swagger, after launching the application it can be found in `/swagger` path or better check http://efurni.phantom-dev.com:22003/swagger (Not operational explaination in the end of the page)

 ### List all contents
 Get request to the`/api/v1/content` endpoint.

 Returns:

-200 - OK along with contents
+200 - OK along with the contents

 204 - NoContent If there is a no content